Maouxi/maouxi.github.io/collections/_posts/2020-08-18-android-signal-quality.md

 }
 ```

-## All together !
+## All together

-If like me you uniquely wan't to get the signal strength.
+If you only want the signal strength.
 You can avoid to handle the permission request at runtime.
-Here is a working code to simply get the signal strength that works with a min API 17.
+Here is a working code to simply get the signal strength with a  17 min sdk API.

 We use the location permision in the manifest but only for API before 23